decodejacques/mosteverything/decode/07_babel/exercises/2/README.md

 ## Description
 Rewrite the the following into JSX.
-Save it as input.js and run `npm build`. then open the index.html file.
+Save it as input.js and run `npm run build`. then open the index.html file.

 ```
 var rootdiv = document.getElementById('root');